 Keep in mind that the source-app-id parameter in the SKAdNetwork v2.0 postback requires a production-signed app install – so if the publisher app isn’t downloaded from the App Store, the source-app-id parameter will always be 0.

-Step 4: Get a physical test device with a new iTunes user
+Step 4: Get a physical device with the test profile

 You will need a physical device to test SKAdNetwork since the iOS simulator doesn’t have access to the App Store.

 Apple has released an SKAdNetwork Profile that you can install on your test device to reduce the postback timers from 24-48 hours to 5-10 minutes.
 This is very useful for debugging purposes.
 You can download it from your Apple developer account here:

 Now, an important point worth highlighting is that SKAdNetwork has been supported since iOS 11.3, but support for redownloads has only been added in iOS 14 in Version 2.0.
 So if you’re testing a device with iOS 13, the postback will only be sent following the first install of the advertiser app.

 To summarize, here are some troubleshooting tips that may be useful to save you some debugging time:

 - First, double-check the Info.plist file in your publisher app, and make sure you have the ad network ID listed in lowercase, exactly as Apple describes here.

 - Ensure that the loadProduct parameters are exactly what you’ve generated and signed in the Ad Server, since it can easily break if any of the parameters changed on their way.
 A good test would be to log the parameters just before displaying the ad and simulate Apple’s validation logic using your public key.

 - If you’re testing SKAdNetwork v1.0 on a pre-iOS 14 device, make sure this is the first time that this iTunes user has ever downloaded the advertised app.
 If not, you won’t be able to get its postback.